Analysis | Why the GOP is fretting about its inability to define Biden

 And this might be an area in which the GOP hand-wringing is most warranted.
 Biden is actually doing better than his overall approval rating when it comes to things such as the coronavirus, the covid relief bill he signed and his infrastructure and jobs package.
 His average approval rating on the coronavirus is 62 percent.
 The $1.9 trillion coronavirus relief package often polled even better, with some surveys putting support for it as high as the 70s.
 And early polling on his nascent infrastructure and jobs bill last week showed support at 64 percent in one poll and 56 percent in another.
 A third poll showed that all of the key elements of it have majority support, with several at 60 percent or more.

-The one issue on which Biden is struggling right now is the border; polls his handling of unaccompanied minors is underwater.
+The one issue on which Biden is struggling is the border; polls show his handling of unaccompanied minors is underwater.
 A Quinnipiac University poll last week showed just 29 percent of respondents approved of Biden’s handling of the border, which Biden labeled a “crisis” this weekend, while 55 percent disapproved.
 The situation notably threatens to loom over much of the early part of Biden’s presidency, although it doesn’t yet appear to be front-of-mind for voters in evaluating him.

 Biden’s performance on his early legislative initiatives, though, provides an interesting comparison to his predecessors.